davidtwco/rfcs/text/0000-build-std.md

 would start to trigger the `exported_private_dependencies` lint when upgrading to a version of Cargo with an implicit standard library dependency.

+## Why follow the default privacy of explicit standard library dependencies?
+[why-default-to-public-for-the-implicit-standard-library-dependencies]: #why-default-to-public-for-the-implicit-standard-library-dependencies

+This may be unintuitive when a user first writes an explicit standard library dependency, triggering the `exported_private_dependency` lint, but this would be caught immediately by the user.
+However, it is also unintuitive that the default for privacy of a explicitly written dependency would depend on which crate the dependency was (i.e. the standard library has a different default than everything else).

 ## Why not replace `#![no_std]` as the source-of-truth for whether a crate depends on `std`?
 [why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std]: #why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std

-Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on the standard library.
+Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on `std`.
 With `Cargo.toml` being used to express a dependency on the standard library (or lack thereof), it is unintuitive for there to be two sources-of-truth for this information.

 `#![no_std]` serves two purposes - it stops the compiler from loading `std` from the sysroot and adding `extern crate std`, and it prevents the user from